drewkeriazes/dealership-auto-responder/README.md

 # Dealership Email Assistant

-This app reads new customer emails from your Gmail, uses AI to write a draft reply, and shows you a simple screen where you can review and send each reply — or skip it.
+This app reads new customer emails from your Gmail, uses AI to write a reply, and **sends it automatically**.
+You don't have to do anything for normal inquiries — it just handles them.

-**Nothing sends automatically.
-You approve every reply before it goes out.**
+The dashboard shows you a log of everything sent, and flags the rare emails that need a personal response from you (complaints, unusual situations, etc.).

 ---

 ## What This Does

-- Checks your Gmail inbox on a schedule (every 10 minutes by default)
+- Checks your Gmail inbox every 10 minutes automatically
-- Drafts a reply for each new customer email
-- Shows you a dashboard where you read, edit, and click Send or Skip
+- Replies automatically to customer inquiries: vehicle questions, price questions, appointment requests, trade-ins, and general questions
+- Skips spam and vendor emails without replying
+- Flags anything unusual (complaints, legal threats, low-confidence emails) for you to handle personally
-- Keeps a log of everything sent or skipped
+- Keeps a full log of every reply sent

 ---